francescobrigante/Audio-Style-Transfer/README.md

 - Uses full STFT + CQT

 #### `content_encoder.py`
 ContentEncoder for extracting musical content representations.
-Architecture similar to style encoder, key differences:
+Architecture similar to style encoder.
-- Uses instance normalization instead of batch normalization
 - No CLS token to focus on temporal content structure
 - Outputs sequence-level embeddings for temporal modeling, perfect for the autoregressive decoder